Updated for the 2022 Blogging Planner!

 If you pay attention to “key performance indicators” (KPI) for your blog on a daily, weekly, monthly basis, you will soon get a sense for how well aspects of your blog are working and begin to think about ways to improve them.

 For instance, because I pay attention to which of my past articles continue to bring in new readers every day, I was able to discern that my readers are really interested in learning about Facebook.
 That knowledge empowered me to create a new digital download and offer specifically about Facebook which has been 10X more effective than my previous offers.

-The Tracking sheet is a convenient place to note each month’s metrics so that you’re forcing yourself to monitor them, as well as give you an easy way to flip through and compare past months.
+The Monthly KPI Tracking sheet is a convenient place to note each month’s metrics for your blog and business so that you’re forcing yourself to monitor them, as well as give you an easy way to flip through and compare past months.

 I’ve pre-filled lines for Unique Visitors, Pageviews, Bounce Rate, Avg.
 Time on Site, Organic Google Referrals, Social Media Referrals, New Subscribers, Email Referrals, and Total Revenue.
 Plus you have more lines available to add other metrics that are important to you (i.e. Facebook Fan Growth).

 I like to use the Monthly Email Campaign Tracker initially to plan out campaigns, and then after the fact to record their performance.
 Just as with our editorial calendar, it’s powerful and effective to concentrate on a single message (topic) for a given period of time so that each individual post and email can build on the last.